oonnx2oracle

 Pick a model

-Five presets, five questions.
-If you don't know which to use, all-MiniLM-L6-v2 is the right default for English text below ~5M rows.
+Seven presets — five embedding models and two cross-encoder rerankers.
+If you don't know which to use, all-MiniLM-L6-v2 is the right embedding default for English text below ~5M rows; ms-marco-MiniLM-L-6-v2 is the right reranker default for top-K rescoring.

 The decision tree